rayokota/jsonata-python/README.md

 ## Running Tests

-The project uses the repository of the reference implementation as a submodule.
+This project uses the repository of the reference implementation as a submodule.
 This allows referencing the current version of the unit tests.
 To clone this repository, run:

 ```
 git clone --recurse-submodules https://github.com/rayokota/jsonata-python